 - If creating a new account, open the email that was automatically sent to you and click on the activation link.
 Log in to your new account.

-- Select "Open Academy" from the Directory (not currently available)
+- Select "Open Academy" from the Directory (available November 30)

 - Complete the applicable sections for your application, depending on whether you are a new or returning student.
 Application submissions cannot be included for consideration until all required items are received.